Massage Therapy (AOS)

-Massage Therapy Degree Program in New York
+Massage Therapy Program Overview

 ASA College’s Associate of Occupational Studies Degree in Massage Therapy is a 65 credit program designed to be completed in five semesters.
 It meets the New York State Education Department’s required minimum of 1000 clock hours (lecture, lab, and practicum contact hours) and required criteria in all specified content areas.